XLlobet/gene_isoform_finder/README.md

 # Gene Isoform Finder
 ## Projects Aim

-The Gene Isoform Finder is a cutting-edge web application designed to easily find protein sequences (and all its isoforms) by searching a gene name.
+The **Gene Isoform Finder** is a cutting-edge web application designed to easily find protein sequences (and all its isoforms) by searching a gene name.
 It simplifies the complex process to find patterns in protein sequences.

+Search, and analyze gene isoform sequences from **UniProt** database.
+It integrates a powerful sequence search and pattern matching functionality, enabling to quickly identify specific patterns within the data.

+Central to the application is the **Plotly Dash Bio** library, a suite of bioinformatics components that make it simpler to analyze and visualize bioinformatics data and interact with them in a Dash application.

+The **Sequence Viewer** component from Dash Bio, is offering fast, efficient pattern recognition and search capabilities.
+The application provides an intuitive interface for managing gene isoforms, ensuring ease of use while leveraging the advanced features of the Sequence Viewer component for in-depth analysis

 ## Technologies and libraries